apache/shenyu-website/content/en/projects/soul/spring-cloud-proxy/index.md

 * restart your gateway service.

-## SpringCloud integration with gateway.
+## SpringCloud integration with gateway

 * add these dependencies in your project：